Rashad Hassan

 Profile

 Prior to Leeds, I received my BA in English literature & translation studies (2015) from Imam Muhammad ibn Saud University in Riyadh, Saudi Arabia.
 In 2016, I received The Training & Development Diploma Passport from Langevin Learning Services in the United States.
 Hence, I became a certified member of the American Board of International Trainers in writing skills, creative writing and translation (English & Arabic) in 2017.
 Following this in 2018, I went to the University of Leeds, where I received my MA in translation studies.
-Since 2019, I have been a self-sponsored PhD candidate at the University of Leeds, specialising in translation studies and literature under the supervision of Dr Jacob Blakesley.
+Since 2019, I've been pursuing my self-sponsored PhD, which I expect to complete by 2024.

 Current research

-My doctoral research focuses on Arabic-English literature and translation.
-It aims to examine the phenomenon of Arabic self-translation into English as a socially situated activity, based on a socio-cultural point of view.
-It attempts to demonstrate how the practice of self-translation is motivated, shaped, restricted and influenced by different socio-cultural factors in light of Bourdieu’s model.
+My doctoral research centers on the sociology of literature and translation studies, with a specific emphasis on fiction literature.
+It aims to examine the phenomenon of Arabic self-translated fiction into English as a socially situated activity, based on a sociological point of view.
+It attempts to demonstrate how the activity of self-translation is motivated, shaped, restricted and influenced by different sociological factors in light of Bourdieu’s model.

 Links